 Exhibitions at the gallery cover a wide scope including painting, sculpture, photography, video and installations.
 The gallery hosts international, emerging and established artists.
 Eleven Spitalfields regularly collaborates on curatorial projects.

-Viewing of exhibitions at Eleven Spitalfields is by appointment only.
+Viewing at other times is available by appointment only.